DMI Intensive Therapy FAQ – Dynamic Movement Intervention for Children | Germany

 10. What happens after intensive therapy?

 After the intensive therapy, parents receive a few exercises for home (Home Exercise Program).
-These exercises should be practiced regularly until the next intensive therapy to support motor development.
+These exercises can be used at home between intensive therapy phases.

 11. How much does DMI therapy cost?